needle-mirror/com.unity.sentis/Documentation~/manage-memory.md

 For example:

 ```
-public void OnDestroy()
+void OnDestroy()
 {
     worker?.Dispose();

-    // Assuming model with multiple inputs that were passed as a Dictionary
+    // Assuming model with multiple inputs that were passed as a array
-    foreach (var key in inputs.Keys)
+    foreach (var input in inputs)
     {
-        inputs[key].Dispose();
+        input.Dispose();
     }

-    inputs.Clear();
 }
 ```

-When you get a handle to a tensor using the [`worker.PeekOutput`](xref:Unity.Sentis.IWorker.PeekOutput) call, the memory allocator remains responsible for that memory.
+When you get a handle to a tensor from a worker using the [`PeekOutput`](xref:Unity.Sentis.Worker.PeekOutput*) method, the memory allocator remains responsible for that memory.
 You don't need to `Dispose` of it.
-For more information on `PeekOutput`, refer to [Get output from a model](get-the-output.md).
+Refer to [Get output from a model](get-the-output.md) for more information.

 ## Additional resources